scharlau/nodejs_db_demos/README.md

 DB_URL="connectionformongodb"

 ## Express JS with SQLite3
-The sqlite folder holds a database example using Express and SQLite3
+The sqlite folder holds a database example using Express and SQLite3.
+While this generally follows the example at https://developerhowto.com/2018/12/29/build-a-rest-api-with-node-js-and-express-js/ it leaves out md5, which hashes passwords, in favour of using star war quotes so that it is similar to the mongoDb example.

+The example above left out some installation requirements for body-parser, which could be fixed with comparison to the mongoDB example.
+In particular, you need to install body-parser, and set it to use urlencode.
+Without them, the JSON convertion doesn't work.